 - 17.4 One such special responsibility will be a Welfare Officer, who will be appointed by the Court and attached to the Membership Committee.
 The Welfare Officer Terms of Reference are listed at Appendix N. - 17.5 One such special responsibility will be a Safeguarding Officer, who will be appointed by the Court and attached to the Membership Committee.
 The Safeguarding Officer Terms of Reference are listed at Appendix Q. - 17.6 One such special responsibility will be a Merchandise Champion, who will be appointed by the Court and attached to the F&GP Committee.
-The Merchandise Champion Terms of Reference are listed at Appendix P. - 17.7 Notwithstanding what is said in 17.1 to 17.6 above, the Court may select and appoint Liverymen or Freemen to be Stewards on an annual basis (to coincide with the Master's year).
+The Merchandise Champion Terms of Reference are listed at Appendix P. - 17.7 Notwithstanding what is said in 17.1 to 17.6 above, the Court may select and appoint Liverymen or Freemen to be Stewards.
+A Steward's term of office will be two years and commence at the Installation Court.
 Such Stewards will assist the Master, Wardens and the Court at Company functions.
-They will also provide aid and help to the Beadle and come under their jurisdiction whilst so appointed.
-The Stewards Terms of Reference are listed at Appendix O. A Steward may be re-appointed at the end of a years' term but may not serve more than three years in total.
+They will also provide aid and help to the Clerk and Beadle and come under their jurisdiction whilst so appointed.
+The Stewards Terms of Reference are listed at Appendix O. A Steward may be re-appointed for a further term of two years.
+Stewards may serve up to two terms, i.e. a maximum of four years unless there are insufficient applicants to fill the vacancies in which case a retiring Steward may serve an additional term.
 Stewards should be elected on the basis of: - i. showing promise for advancement within the Company; or - ii. serious commitment to the Company but not wishing to engage in the management of it.